How to Create a Sociopath

 As we journey through life, we seek love passionately, but not invincibly.
 If we are met with lovelessness too often, we begin to fear that we will perish emotionally.
 The prospect of emotional annihilation is terrifying to all human beings, and in order to escape it, we grasp at any lifeline that presents itself, no matter how deceitful its redemptive promise may be.
 As Bolen suggests, when we sense our impending emotional death, the lifeline to which we most often cling is power, or more precisely, exploitation-the pursuit of self-enhancement at another's expense.
 Sometimes we exploit others by coercing them with our demonstrations of unassailable dominance, sometimes by manipulating them with our displays of submissive vulnerability.
 Either way, we are engaging in exploitation, a profane relationship to the life force in others and ourselves in which both parties are dehumanized and objectified.
 In contrast, love is a relationship wherein we cherish the sacred humanity of another person while simultaneously cherishing the sacred humanity in ourselves.

+It appears that if we are starved for love consistently enough, we willing run to the arms of the vampire/psychopath.
+Of course, starving an entire culture of love by means of denial would be impossible.
+But, notice what she says about the power of exploitation—that it may initially feel like the potency of love.
+That, I believe is the key.
 Increasingly, global communications technology is used to flood our minds and senses with imitations of real love.
 Even more, media is used to glorify all those who give in to the imitation of love (exploitation and power) by parading them before us with cameras flashing and crowds cheering.
 We give special awards to people who live lives devoid of real love but whose images are used to feed us the imitation (the Academy Awards, Emmy's, etc.).
 Over and over again, we are shown the imitation, then throw a parade for those who buy it.

 Who can stand up to such an assault, unless they are already aware of the truth and on their guard?
 No one.
 The moment we bought into the idea of television without understanding its potential to lead us away from real love and life, we pretty much sealed our fate.
 I have nothing against television, per se, but any technology that allows a few individuals to bombard everyone else with images of prescripted imitation life, then stage realistic dramas in which everyone is celebrating those who accept the imitation as real is a technology that will absolutely be exploited.